hujhax/austin-improv-wiki/Performers/Kelly Campbell.md

 **Kelly Campbell** is an improv performer and tech.

 ## History
 Ms. Campbell saw her first improv show in high school, at UCB in New York City.
 Through high school and college, she performed in musical theater and a cappella singing groups.
 She watched lots of improv shows, but was terrified of trying it.
-She finally took the leap in early 2015, taking her first classes at [[The Hideout Theatre]].
+She finally took the leap in early 2015, taking her first classes at [[Theatres/The Hideout Theatre|The Hideout Theatre]].

 ## Shows
 * *[[Shows/Austin Secrets|Austin Secrets]]* (scoring tech)